aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/hash.md

 <a id="0x1_aptos_hash_E_NATIVE_FUN_NOT_AVAILABLE"></a>

-A newly-added native function is not yet enabled.
+A newly&#45;added native function is not yet enabled.

 <pre><code>const E_NATIVE_FUN_NOT_AVAILABLE: u64 &#61; 1;<br/></code></pre>